MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ✔️[**New AUMIDs for new apps in Kiosk mode**](#use-the-new-settings-and-edge-apps-in-kiosk-modes):

 If you were previously using either the Settings app or Microsoft Edge app in a Kiosk, we have replaced these apps with new apps which use a different App ID.
-We highly encourage you to read [New AUMIDs for new apps in Kiosk mode](#use-the-new-settings-and-edge-apps-in-kiosk-modes) below.
+We highly encourage you to read [New AUMIDs for new apps in Kiosk mode](#use-the-new-settings-and-edge-apps-in-kiosk-modes).
 This ensures you either continue to have the Settings app in your Kiosk, or include the new Microsoft Edge app.
 These changes can be done now, and deployed to all devices and allow for a smoother transition on update.

 ✔️[**Visitor Auto-logon for Kiosks**](#visitor-auto-logon-for-kiosks):